Current Cases

 Settlements

-Since October 2023, Cohen Milstein and co-counsel have helped home sellers achieve more than $997.1 million in settlements thus far, of which, $208.5 million has been granted final approval by the courts and another $778.6 million has received preliminary approval.
-This includes a $418 million settlement with NAR, which was granted preliminary approval on April 23, 2024, and the $250 million settlement with HomeServices America, which was granted preliminary approval on August 9, 2024.
+Since October 2023, Cohen Milstein and co-counsel have helped home sellers achieve more than $997.1 million in settlements thus far, of which, more than $876.5 million has been granted final approval by the courts, including a $418 million settlement with NAR and the $250 million settlement with HomeServices America, which was granted final approval on November 26, 2024.

 The settlement terms with NAR include extensive industry reforms that will help increase transparency and fairness regarding buyer broker commissions, while eliminating requirements that sellers must offer on multiple listing services to pay the commissions of brokers representing the buyers they are negotiating against.